Ross-Alexandra/Waitlist-Watcher/README.md

 A basic GUI to aid UVIC students in finding a seat in a course.

 # Usage
-After cloning the repo, navigate to the .../Waitlist-Watcher/ and run the command
+After cloning the repo, navigate to /.../Waitlist-Watcher/ and run the command
 ``` commandline
 python -m .
 ```